nggoss/db2termproject/README.md

 * statistics for given player by year for pitching
 * statistics for given player by year for fielding
 * who managed a team in a given year
-* salary for given player
-* salary for given manager
+* salary for given first/last name
 * basic info for given player/manager
 * school for given player
 * awards for given year